ai-saleh/internet-sales-analytics/README.md

 This project implements advanced analytics for internet sales data using Microsoft's `AdventureWorksDW2019` database (SQL Server).
 The solution transforms static reporting into interactive visual dashboards, enabling data-driven decision-making for sales teams.

-Note: Database has been updated using the `Update_AdventureWorksDW_Data.sql` script by `techtalkcorner`.
+*Note: This documentation assumes you have updated the `AdventureWorksDW2019` database using the `Update_AdventureWorksDW_Data.sql` script (credit: `techtalkcorner`).
+The script uses the current year as its pivot point, so data dates will shift forward relative to your implementation date.*

 ## **Project Requirements**